jonahanton/SSL_medicalimaging/methods/BYOL_README.md

   - Perhaps increase LR
   - Perhaps work with a pretrained model (e.g. pretrained ResNet 18)
 3. Extend to RGB datasets (e.g. CIFAR 10) (anyone)
-  - - Color augmentations for data transformations
+  - Color augmentations for data transformations - JONAH: I think this is inplace.
 4. Closer resemblance to paper
   - LARS optimiser
     - check if tau(hyperparameter for Moving Average) is indeed going down